prise-3d/Behavioral-online-study/DOCUMENTATION.md

 ### 4. Display experiments data into custom template

-Finally your `run` function need to return python dictionnary of **data** your need to use into your `expe/` django template.
+Finally, your `run` function should return a python dictionary of **data** that you should use in your Django `expe/` model.

-Several types of information can be accessed from the Django template, it is important to differentiate it:
+There are several types of information accessible from the Django model, it is important to differentiate between them:

-- **Request data:** the set of data (dictionnary) sent from the request when choosing the rendered template;
+- Query data:** the set of data (dictionary) sent by the query when choosing the rendered model;
-- **Session**: for information related more to the context of the experiment and not only the current request, it is possible to store data in the session.
-In this way, within the template, it is possible to retrieve, display and process the user's session data.
+- Session**: for information more related to the context of the experiment and not only to the current query, it is possible to store data in the session.
+In this way, within the html template, it is possible to retrieve, display and process data from the user's session.

-If you want to create your own template, specify your template path into configuration:
+If you want to create your own html template, specify the path to your template in the :
 ```python
 'experiments_name':{
     ...